 Yup, for real.
 Aside from actually having a physical relationship with someone else, experts say you can pretty much behave however you want—kind of like when you were single.

 “Do what you want,” recommends Gabriella I. Farkas M.D., Ph.D., founder of Pearl Behavioral Health & Medicine.
 “Rejoice in your life and your accomplishments.
 Post pictures and statuses on social media about how you are and what you have been doing.
 Spend time with friends.”
 Basically, enjoy your life!

 “The better you know and appreciate yourself, the better you can focus on knowing and appreciating your partner when you are together,” she says.
-Bonus: spending time with friends is one of 40 Ways to Stay Sharp After 40.
+And for more on making friends, This is The Best Way to Make New Friends.